drnic/searchcraft/README.md

 ![searchcraft-logo](docs/searchcraft-logo-on-white.png)

-"Instant Search for Rails and ActiveRecord using SQL materialized views."
+Instant search for Rails and ActiveRecord using SQL materialized views.

+* Native Rails replacement for ElasticSearch
+* Huge speed improvements to homepages and dashboards
+* Create reporting and summary tables that are easily updatable and queryable

+## Introduction

 Add lightning quick search capabilities to your Rails apps without external systems like ElasticSearch.
 It's now magically simple to craft the ActiveRecord/Arel expressions we already know and love, and convert them into SQL materialized views: ready to be queried and composed with ActiveRecord.
 Everything you love about Rails, but faster.

-What makes Rails slow for search?
-Large tables, lots of joins, subqueries, missing or unused indexes, and complex queries.
-SearchCraft makes it trivial to use powerful SQL materialized views to pre-calculate the results of your search queries.
+**What makes Rails slow for search?** Large tables, lots of joins, subqueries, missing or unused indexes, and complex queries.

+SearchCraft makes it trivial to write and use powerful **SQL materialized views** to pre-calculate the results of your search and reporting queries.
 It's like a database index, but for complex queries.

 Materialized views are a wonderful feature of PostgreSQL, Oracle, and SQL Server*.
 They are a table of pre-calculated results of a query.
 They are fast to query.
 They are awesome.
 Like other search systems, you control when you want to refresh them with new data.